 Facebook ads are like Marmite.
 You’ve either ridden the wave of investing, testing and learning, reaped the rewards and LOVE them.
 Or you’ve dabbled, tried a few things, got frustrated and now shudder at the thought.

 Whatever your feelings towards them, there’s no denying that Facebook ads have the power to propel your business forward and get you seen by the right people.

-Whether you’ve tried them and succeeded, tried them and been disappointed or not yet tried them at all, there’s always more that you can learn as Ads Manager is ever evolving.
+Whether you’ve tried them and succeeded, tried them and been disappointed or not yet tried them at all, there’s always more than you can learn as Ads Manager is ever-evolving.

 But before you spend another penny, make sure to follow my 6 top tips and start off on the right foot with Facebook ads:

 Without a Facebook Advertising Strategy in place, you can’t move forward with planning your campaign.
 You need to know:

 - Who you are trying to reach

 - What’s the customer’s journey (there may be versions for those that know you already, and those that have never heard of you and your business before)

 - What your targets are and over what time period

 Your strategy can simply be a one page document with short statements – nothing too fancy, but having it in place will help to guide your campaign planning and build, making your life a whole lot easier.